bparanj/crystal/innovation/shred/step1.md

    Look for the interface name (e.g., eth0, enp3s0) that corresponds to your WAN port.

 2. Configure the network interface:
    Edit the Netplan configuration file.
-On Ubuntu 24.04, it's typically located at `/etc/netplan/00-installer-config.yaml`:
+On Ubuntu 24.04, it's  located at `/etc/netplan/00-installer-config.yaml`:

    ```bash
    sudo nano /etc/netplan/00-installer-config.yaml
    ```

-3. Add the following configuration, replacing `<interface_name>` with your actual WAN interface name:
+3. Add the following configuration, replacing `<interface_name>` with your  WAN interface name:

    ```yaml
    network: